anguitamitchell/CMSC355_Copy/README.md

 ## Set-up Instructions

-Ensure you have your own openrouter api key
+Ensure you have your own openrouter api key: <https://openrouter.ai/settings/keys>

 Run from the terminal
 - cd AssignmentRepoDemo (from YashSonar20's GitHub)